rajyaabhishek/Video-Summ/README.md

 Name the root directory as CA-SUM-main . as most is taken from them.
 Also add the TVSum.zip to .../inference/pretrained_models , cut and paste it (simple)

+Just trainded it for 10 epochs , you can train it longer epochs , it will defintitely beat the benchmarks!